 I think we could all learn some lessons about the need for community and friendship right there.

-For us the tree was the part we never imagined when riding out the storm.
+For us, the tree was the part we never imagined when riding out the storm.
 I have been through plenty of tropical storms and hurricanes that have passed nearby (Charlie, Sandy…probably some others).
 The realization that had the tree broke the other way and landed on the roof was a little overwhelming.
 This front window was my daughter’s room and the back corner was the boy’s room.
-We decided in that moment that we wouldn’t ride out a strong hurricane again.
+We decided at that moment that we wouldn’t ride out a strong hurricane again.

 This is what my children remember about the storm.
 That and that their dad made them some floating thing out of wood (I can’t remember this and am guessing it was just a piece of plywood).
 They don’t remember any moment of being frightened (I don’t think they ever were).
 They don’t remember the weeks of cleaning up the yard or replacing torn soffits and fascia.
 They don’t remember the fence panel surrounding the water system that blew across the yard.
 They don’t even remember that after three days of no electricity and water (we were on a well system, which requires electricity), I packed up the kids, my mom, and sister-in-law and went to our cabin in Georgia until the power came back (poor hubby had to go back to work, taking showers in our RV since it had a tank of water).